The offence of possess prohibited drug is found in section 10 of the Drug Misuse and Trafficking Act 1985 NSW, which states:

 Obtain character references

 Character references written by friends, family members or work colleagues can show the court that the person is of good moral character.

 The references can also express to the court that the offender’s actions were out of character.
 The letters can also help shed light on the attitude of the person and whether they have shown remorse and regret.

 Write a letter of apology

-Our highly experienced criminal defence lawyers are experts at dealing with possess prohibited drug charges.
-We appreciate how important it is for our client’s to avoid the burden of a criminal conviction and we fight to keep our clients records clean.
-Our familiarity and knowledge of the laws and authorities are second to none which means that you can rest assured that you are getting Sydney’s best criminal law team on your side.
+Our highly experienced Sydney Criminal Lawyers are experts at dealing with possess prohibited drug charges.
+We appreciate how important it is for our client’s to avoid the burden of a criminal conviction in drug possession cases.

 Our lawyers are ready to take calls 24 hours, 7 days a week.
 Call us now on 1300SILENT (1300-745-368) or alternatively 0448 142 113 to get immediate legal advice.